 As part of European Researchers’ Night, each year VA (Public & Science) coordinates a citizen science project that involves schools and the general public across the whole of Sweden.

-Every year, thousands of Swedish pupils of all ages are involved in helping researchers gather huge amounts of data in a citizen science project.
-These so-called mass experiments are of mutual benefit; the researchers get more data than they could otherwise easily collect, the pupils get the opportunity to participate in real research, and teachers get material and methods based upon state-of-the-art research to integrate in the curriculum.
+Every year, thousands of Swedish pupils of all ages and the interested public get the opportunity to participate in real research.
+They are involved in helping researchers gather huge amounts of data in a citizen science project.
+These so-called mass experiments are of mutual benefit; the researchers get more data than they could otherwise easily collect, the pupils and the participators get the opportunity to participate in real research, and teachers get material and methods based upon state-of-the-art research to integrate into the curriculum.

 VA (Public & Science) coordinates the mass experiments as part of the European science festival, European Researchers’ Night.
 Schools and the public from across the whole of Sweden are involved.